Tretinoin (Avita, Renova, Retin-A) is a topical medicine most often

 the sun (or any other source of UV light) by wearing sunscreen and protective

 baby.
-Tretinoin can also affect breast milk if you are breast-feeding.
+Tretinoin can also affect breast milk.
 If you

 are pregnant, planning to become pregnant, or breast-feeding, make sure your